vanfp/how-to-organize/Remarks.md

 ## Opening Remarks
 ### General Welcome
-- Welcome to Code & Coffee!
+- Welcome to VanFP!

+### Mission Statement
+- [ ] Equal and welcoming
+- [ ] Community Stage
+- [ ] Build community
+- [ ] Share what you know
+- [ ] Get people interested in FP
+- [ ] Explore other areas of FP
+- [ ] Find people to work on projects, get help, and so on
+- [ ] Carve out some time to work on your passion projects

 ### Thanks
-- [ ] Mobify for use of the space
+- [ ] Unbounce for use of the space
 - [ ] Any other sponsors for the event
 - [ ] [Alanna Munro](http://www.alannamunro.com) of [Type Brigade](http://www.meetup.com/typebrigade/) for the logo & branding

 ### Housekeeping
-- [ ] We have coffee, tea, &c.
+- [ ] We have water, coffee, tea, TimBits, &c.
 Help yourself!

 ### Speakers
 - [ ] Our speakers today are...